sindhulahari/coursera-test/README.md

 	<h1>Our Menu</h1>
 <div class="p1">
 	<p id="p4">chicken
      <div class="sub">Food is the basic human need to stay alive.
 Moreover, it is the need of every living organism.
 Therefore it is important that we should not waste food.
-Our world consists of different types of cultures. </div>
+Our world consists of different types of cultures.These cultures have varieties of dishes of food in them. </div>
     </p>
 </div>
 <div class="p2">
 	<p id="p5">beef
      <div class="sub">Food is the basic human need to stay alive.
 Moreover, it is the need of every living organism.
 Therefore it is important that we should not waste food.
-Our world consists of different types of cultures.</div>
+Our world consists of different types of cultures.These cultures have varieties of dishes of food in them.</div>
     </p>
 </div>
 <div class="p3">
 	<p id="p6">sushi
      <div class="sub">Food is the basic human need to stay alive.
 Moreover, it is the need of every living organism.
 Therefore it is important that we should not waste food.
-Our world consists of different types of cultures.</div>
+Our world consists of different types of cultures.These cultures have varieties of dishes of food in them.</div>
     </p>

 </div>